andrewhzy/test-automation/answer-generation-architecture.md

 ## Security Considerations
 - All API calls authenticated through SSO
 - Multi-level authorization checks:
-  - test_operator must be in allowlist
+  - test_operator must belong to required security group (e.g., "answer-generation-operators")
   - usecase_id must be valid and accessible to the test_operator
   - target_users must be in allowlist for the specified use case
   - Questions and application_ids must be pre-approved for each use case